-Mr. Rischard described imminent issues such as water shortages, climate change, infectious diseases, poverty, and illiteracy, that could only be solved through global cooperation.
-Mr. Rischard noted that the existing institutions charged with addressing global issues, namely appointed departments of government within nation-states and international organizations, were inadequate for the task.
-He found that many of the bureaucratic structures that these afore mentioned institutions relied on consequently delayed action.
-This delay in action only increased the negative affects of the global issues we face, making it even more difficult to find viable solutions before it is too late.
-In his book, High Noon, he called for “global issues networks” that would be flexible and super-responsive to an ever-changing world.
+Jean Francois Rischard described imminent issues such as water shortages, climate change, infectious diseases, poverty, and illiteracy, that could only be solved through global cooperation.
+Rischard noted that the existing institutions charged with addressing global issues, namely appointed departments of government within nation-states and international organizations, were inadequate for the task.
+He found that many of the bureaucratic structures that these institutions relied on consequently delayed action.
+This delay in action only increased the negative effects of the global issues we face, making it even more difficult to find viable solutions before it is too late.
+In his book, High Noon, he called for the creation of “global issues networks” that would be flexible, collaborative and super-responsive to an ever-changing world.

 How GIN Grew

-In 2006, 300 students from 28 schools had joined GIN and attended a conference in Luxembourg through the support of State Street Bank..
-They met Mr. Rischard, heard inspiring young speakers like Ryan Hreljac, and learned about each other’s projects around the world.
+In 2006, 300 students from 28 schools traveled to participate in a GIN Conference in Luxembourg through the support of State Street Bank.
+At the inaugural international GIN Conference in Europe students met and listened intently to Mr. Rischard, heard inspiring young speakers like Ryan Hreljac, and learned about each other’s projects around the world.
 It must have been a success, because there’s been a GIN conference in Europe every year since.

-At the same time regional directors in East Asia had discovered Rischard’s message and decided to dedicate themselves and their region to the Global Issues Network.
-This not only began yearly regional conferences of over 500 participants beginning in Beijing in 2008 but lead to local GIN conferences, as well as middle school GIN conferences in East Asia.
+Within that very same year (2006), Rischard was invited by regional directors in East Asia to share his thinking.
+Inspired by his message students, educators and school heads alike from the region took up their global citizenship and answered our shared call to action as members of the Global Issues Network.
+This not only began an annual tradition of regional conferences of over 500 participants beginning in Beijing in 2008 but lead to local GIN conferences, as well as middle school GIN conferences in East Asia.